 What Causes Type 2 Diabetes?

 Although it is more common than type 1 diabetes, type 2 diabetes is less well understood.
-It is likely caused by multiple factors and not a single problem.
+It is probably caused by several things and not a single problem.

-Type 2 diabetes can run in families, but the exact nature of how it's inherited or the identity of a single genetic factor is not known.
+Type 2 diabetes can run in families, but the exact nature of how it's inherited or the identity of a single reason for it in your genes is not known.